trevordilley/edict/packages/core/README.md

 facts with attributes not declared in the schema for that session.
 The other really nice benefit is that with proper editor tooling (auto-completion!) it's trivial to explore the space of possible facts and attributes!

+### The Session
+The value returned from `edict()` is your _session_.
+With this session you can add rules, insert facts, and query the current state of its fact database.
+All of this is contained to the instance of the session, which means you can have several `edict` sessions running at once.
+Perhaps you have a core session managing global application state, and smaller more specific sessions managing the state of a component, or a session accumulating facts along some request middleware.
+`edict` is helpful at any scale!

 Now let's create our first rule!